Australia Openers Start Strongly In Pursuit Of Ashes Glory - UrduPoint

 Australia Openers Start Strongly In Pursuit Of Ashes Glory

-They kept Stuart Broad waiting for a farewell wicket after the England fast-bowling great made a shock announcement on Saturday that he was retiring after the match.
+They kept Stuart Broad waiting for a farewell wicket after the England fast-bowling great made a shock announcement on Saturday that he was retiring following this match.

-Warner was 58 not out and fellow left-hander Khawaja unbeaten on 69 when rain at 2:41 pm (1341 GMT) ended play on the fourth day.
+Warner was 58 not out and fellow left-hander Khawaja unbeaten on 69 when rain at 2:41 pm (1341 GMT) stopped play on the fourth day.

 Australia need 249 more runs to complete a 3-1 series win and a first Ashes campaign triumph in England since 2001.